WHO DETERMINES THE ASSESSED VALUE OF PROPERTIES IN MANITOBA?

-In Manitoba, according to The Municipal Assessment Act established by the Province of Manitoba property is assessed at market value.
-Market value is the most probable selling price of the property had it been sold by a willing seller to a willing buyer.
-Regular reassessments, done every 2 years, ensure that property assessments keep pace with real estate market conditions, and taxes are distributed fairly to property owners.
+In Manitoba, property is assessed at market value.
+Market value is the most probable selling price of the property.
+Regular reassessments are done every 2 years to ensure that property assessments keep pace with real estate market conditions.

 Assessment notices are prepared by Provincial Assessment Services in the fall of each year for the following taxation year.
 The values are based on market values from 2 years prior.

-On new construction assessment services may physically inspect the property and if buildings are removed a demolition permit should be obtained from the Portage la Prairie Planning District (at no charge) and the assessment branch will be notified in order to remove this assessment.
+On new construction, Assessment Services may physically inspect the property.
+If buildings are removed a demolition permit should be obtained from the Portage la Prairie Planning District (at no charge) and the assessment branch will be notified in order to remove this assessment.

 WHAT IS A MILL RATE?